astroferreira/mummi_cfis_umap_viewer/README.md

 Lightweight Flask dashboard to explore CFIS galaxy imagery through a 2‑D UMAP embedding of the original 192‑dimensional feature vectors.
 It lets you filter by post-merger stages, color points by any column (linear or log scale), inspect hover thumbnails, request nearest neighbours, and visualize high-dimensional MiniBatchKMeans clusters.

+PS: You need the package with the DATA and STATIC folder to run this.
+Provided under reasonable request.

 ## Features
 - Plotly‐GL scatter of every galaxy’s UMAP projection with custom colormaps.
 - Toggle between raw column values (with optional log scaling) and precomputed cluster labels for colorizing.